In message to Russia, G7 unveils long-term security pledge for Ukraine | Law-Order

 The declaration said the G7 nations would begin bilateral talks with Ukraine immediately.
 "The new document should be valid for as long as Ukraine is not in NATO," Zelenskiy told a separate news conference.
 "Today's declaration opens that possibility with strong bilateral agreements," he went on, adding that the best guarantee was still to be in the alliance itself.

-'TIME NOT ON RUSSIAN SIDE' In return, the G7 statement said, Ukraine would promise measures to improve [democratic?] governance, including through judicial and economic reforms and enhanced transparency.
+'TIME NOT ON RUSSIAN SIDE' In return, the G7 statement said, Ukraine will promise measures to improve democratic governance, including through judicial and economic reforms and enhanced transparency.

 "We will work with Ukraine on an enhanced package of security commitments and arrangements in case of future aggression to enable Ukraine to defend its territory and sovereignty," the G7 said.
 "This multilateral declaration will send a significant signal to Russia that time is not on its side," a White House official told reporters.